-College Republicans Invite White Nationalists To Speak On Campus & Students Are Not Happy
+College Republicans Are Inviting White Nationalists To Give Speeches On Their Campus

 A Republican student group has invited two white nationalists to speak at Columbia University later this year, sparking tension and controversy within the college's community.
 Columbia University College Republicans are expected to host Mike Cernovich, a well-known alt-right conspiracy theorist, and Tommy Robinson, the co-founder of the far-right English Defense League, as part of their Fall 2017 Speaker Series, the Columbia Spectator was the first to report. .